-We are organizing a minisymposterium (topical poster group) on "Software Productivity and Sustainability for CSE" for the SIAM CSE21 conference, which is scheduled to take place 1-5 March 2021 in Fort Worth, Texas.
-Remote participation options will be available.
+We are organizing a minisymposterium (topical poster group) on "Software Productivity and Sustainability for CSE" for the SIAM CSE21 conference, which is scheduled to take place 1-5 March 2021 and will be fully online.
 We welcome poster contributions for this general topic (see the draft abstract at the end of this message).

 |Conference Dates||2021-03-01 -- 2021-03-05|